Moinkhan8439/MCA/README.md

-# MCA-PythonfromBasic
-these are the program done while learning python from the very basic
+# this file contain all the work done MCA-IV sem